 It all boils down to one word — trust.

-Trust is the vehicle that drives us either into the arms of Fear or into the arms of Love.
+Trust is the vehicle that drives us either into the shadows of Fear or into the light of Love.
 Trust is the simple act of believing what you hear and living according to that truth.
 So, what truth will you live by?

 You’ve probably heard the quote from the Native American, Sitting Bull, “Inside of me there are two dogs.
 One is mean and evil and the other is good and they fight each other all the time.
 When asked which one wins I answer, the one I feed the most.”